Beyond-mean-field fluctuations for the solution of constraint satisfaction problems: Discussion

 \section{Discussion}

 Solving CSPs is a fundamental problem in computer science and of practical importance in a wide range of applications.
-Due to their NP-completeness, often approximate solvers are used in practice for large instances.
-The research on approximate solvers is mainly driven by empirical work, resulting in strong solvers that are, however, often complex to interpret and analyze.
+Due to their computational complexity, often approximate solvers are used in practice for large instances.
+The research on approximate solvers is to a large extent driven by empirical work, resulting in strong solvers that are, however, often complex to interpret and analyze.
 Theoretical investigation of approximate solvers is of fundamental importance to find key similarities and to guide design choices.

 In this study, we contributed to the understanding of approximate solvers by taking a statistical physics perspective on random MAX-2-SAT instances.
-Specifically, we investigated how Glauber dynamics, being a physical process of Ising-model dynamics \citep{Glauber63_294}, finds approximate solutions and compare this to the traditional Hopfield-network approach.
-We found the Glauber dynamics to outperform the Hopfield network, which corresponds to the mean-field approximation of the former, and identified statistical fluctuations as a key property for the high performance of solvers.
+Specifically, we investigated how Glauber dynamics, being a physical process of Ising-model dynamics \citep{Glauber63_294}, finds approximate solutions and compare this mainly to the traditional Hopfield-network approach.
+We found the Glauber dynamics to outperform the Hopfield network, which corresponds to the mean-field approximation of the former, and identified statistical fluctuations as a key property for the high performance of Glauber-based solvers in MAX-2-SAT.
 Successively including fluctuations in a systematic manner results in more accurate descriptions of the Glauber dynamics and thus in stronger solvers.